 At the end of the module two test.

 At the end of module two, the examiner will ask you a couple of questions on carrying a passenger before giving you the result and feedback.
 If you pass, the examiner will explain to you how to change your provisional licence into a full licence or offer to send it off for you.
-And then ………….
+Your motorbike training is complete and then ………….